liferay-search/liferay-docs/en/deployment/articles/100-reference/03-portal-properties.markdown

 [TOC levels=1-4]

-You can set portal properties to configure and override @product@ features.
+You can set portal properties to configure and override @sharepoint@ features.
 Your installation's `portal-impl.jar` embeds the default properties file:

 <p>